Emphysema can't be cured, but treatments can help relieve symptoms and slow the progression of the disease.

 - Supplemental oxygen.
 If you have severe emphysema with low blood oxygen levels, using oxygen regularly at home and when you exercise may provide some relief.
 Many people use oxygen 24 hours a day.
 It's usually administered via narrow tubing that fits into your nostrils.

 Depending on the severity of your emphysema, your doctor may suggest one or more different types of surgery, including:

-- Lung volume reduction.
+- Lung volume reduction surgery.
 In this procedure, surgeons remove small wedges of damaged lung tissue.
-Removing the diseased tissue helps the remaining lung tissue work more efficiently and helps improve breathing.
+Removing the diseased tissue helps the remaining lung tissue expand and work more efficiently and helps improve breathing.